-Born in Wandsworth, England, Junior Giscombe was one of the pioneers of modern UK soul and pop music.
-He is best known for his breakthrough solo hit “Mama Used To Say”, which reached the UK Top 10 and Billboard Top 30 in 1982 and propelled him to that year’s Billboard ‘Best Newcomer’ award, presented to him by the iconic James Brown.
+One of the pioneers of modern UK R&B music, singer-songwriter Junior Giscombe is best known for his transatlantic hit “Mama Used To Say”.
+Reaching the UK Top 10 and Billboard Top 30 in 1982, the song propelled him to that year’s Billboard ‘Best Newcomer’ award, presented to him by the iconic James Brown.